zeraye/blog/content/posts/tiny-go-docker.md

 CMD ["/main"]
 ```

 It works, and our final image has 2.47MB.
 Is that it?
 Can we grab a drink and chill now?
 Not really.
-Our Docker image is missing 3 key components: CA certificates, timezones and build with static binary.
+Our Docker image is missing 3 key components: CA certificates, timezones and build a static binary.
 Let's work on examples:

 ```go
 package main